 6. Make-up Work

 Make-up work for LABS will be done after school on science help days, which will be held on Wednesdays only.
 The lab must be made up on the closest Wednesday to your absence.
 Lab materials will only be set-up for one week.
-For TESTS and QUIZZES they will be made up IMMEDIATELY upon your arrival back to school.
-All other assignments, you have as many days as you were absent to make up missed work due to an excused absence.
+For TESTS and QUIZZES they will be made up during directed tutoring the following Monday upon your return.
+All other assignments are due the day of the unit exam and no work for the unit will be accepted after the exam.

 7. Test Retakes

-Test retakes are available for 1 week after the return of the test only if the review guide was turned in the day of the exam.
-This is the ticket to the retake.
-You may earn up to ½ credit back.
-Retakes will be given during lunch and after school on the following Wednesday after the exam.
+Test retakes are available during the directed tutoring time the following Monday after receiving your exam back in class.
+To re-take the exam, you are required to complete the exam review before you do the re-take.
+No exam review means no retake.

 8. Class Dismissal

-Mrs. Le Roy, not the clock, dismisses class.
+Mr. Lonsdale, not the clock, dismisses class.
 You will be dismissed only if all cleaning requirements are complete, I have stopped speaking, and you are in your assigned seat.
 One of my pet peeves is when students pack up while I am talking or line up at the door and wait for class to end.
 If you do this, you will not be dismissed.

 9. Late Work